DecAd3/CIL-Project/README.md

 ```
 python train.py config.yaml
 ```
+Config file for NCF: `ncf.yaml`
+Please note that when training an NCF model, an unfortunate crash might occur randomly due to either a zero-shaped tensor or segmentation fault.
+If that happens, please simply rerun the training.

 ### 3.2 Apply grid search to a single model
 #### Check the settings in `config_cv.yaml`:
 `experiment_args/model_name`: Model name.